AdalynBlack/LipsyncHelper/README.md

 7. If all went well, you should see the messages "Beginning Conversion..." and "Conversion complete!" back to back with no errors inbetween

 ## Issues
-If you have any issues, report the issue on github
+If you have any issues, report the issue on [Github](https://github.com/TonyGamer/LipsyncHelper/issues)